-Biological Monitoring, or spore testing, is an important component of any infection prevention program.
-Utilizing a mail-in spore testing product is the easiest and most cost-effective way to ensure CDC recommended biological testing procedures are done on a regular basis.
-Also by using this type of product an outside test lab is verifying your weekly spore test results, which provides you with a 3rd party verification of test results.
+Biological monitoring, or spore testing, is an important part of an infection prevention program.
+Using a mail-in spore testing product is the easiest, most cost-effective way to ensure your practice regularly completes CDC-recommended biological testing procedures.
+And by using mail-in testing, an outside lab is verifying your weekly spore test results, which gives you third-party verification.

-Test cycle began more than 30 days before lab received it
+Test cycle began 30+ days before lab received it

-The lab must receive the spore test within thirty days of its start date; otherwise, it will automatically be marked invalid.
+The lab must receive the spore test within 30 days of its start date or it will automatically be marked invalid.
 Keep in mind that the lab cannot change the date the tester records, even if there’s an obvious mistake.
 Say you wrote down 2016 when you obviously meant 2017.
 Well, that’s unfortunate—but by FDA regulation, the lab can’t change the date for you.
 Expect an invalid test result.

 All mail-in test envelopes have a stated expiration date.
 If the envelope has expired prior to the test date, then the test is invalid.
 Watch those expiration dates!